Alkene: Bonding

 A carbon–carbon double bond consists of a sigma bond and a pi bond.
-This double bond is stronger than a single covalent bond (611 kJ/mol for C=C vs. 347 kJ/mol for C–C), but not twice as strong.
+This double bond is stronger than a single covalent bond: 611 kJ/mol vs. 347 kJ/mol.
 Double bonds are shorter than single bonds with an average bond length of 1.33 Å (133 pm) vs 1.53 Å for a typical C-C single bond.

-Each carbon atom of the double bond uses its three sp^{2} hybrid orbitals to form sigma bonds to three atoms (the other carbon atom and two hydrogen atoms).
-The unhybridized 2p atomic orbitals, which lie perpendicular to the plane created by the axes of the three sp^{2} hybrid orbitals, combine to form the pi bond.
+In one bonding model, the carbon atom of the double bond is sp^{2} hybridized.
+The sp^{2} orbitals form sigma bonds to three atoms (the other carbon atom and two hydrogen atoms).
+The unhybridized 2p atomic orbital, which lie perpendicular to the plane of the three sp^{2} orbitals, combine to form the pi bond.
 This bond lies outside the main C–C axis, with half of the bond on one side of the molecule and a half on the other.
 With a strength of 65 kcal/mol, the pi bond is significantly weaker than the sigma bond.

 Rotation about the carbon–carbon double bond is restricted because it incurs an energetic cost to break the alignment of the p orbitals on the two carbon atoms.
 Consequently cis or trans isomers interconvert so slowly that they can be freely handled at ambient conditions without isomerization.
 More complex alkenes may be named with the E–Z notation for molecules with three or four different substituents (side groups).
 For example, of the isomers of butene, the two methyl groups of (Z)-but-2-ene (a.k.a. cis-2-butene) appear on the same side of the double bond, and in (E)-but-2-ene (a.k.a. trans-2-butene) the methyl groups appear on opposite sides.
 These two isomers of butene have distinct properties.